yildiz-archive/module-window-swt-win64/README.md

 ## Requirements

-To build this module, you will need a java 9 JDK, and Maven 3.
+To build this module, you will need a the latest JDK, and Maven 3.

 ## Coding Style and other information